 How we get involved in advocacy is up to us, but there is more than enough room — and need — for all Christians to be involved.

 Continue your advocacy journey!
-Right now, we’re advocating for the Ending Violence Against Children Resolution, which will help improve and strengthen the U.S.’s current efforts to protect kids from violence.
+Right now, we’re advocating for the introduction of the Strengthening Efforts to End Violence Against Children Act, which will help improve and strengthen the U.S.’s current efforts to protect kids from violence.
 Take a moment to email your representatives and tell them to support this bill!

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.